 Hop-on Hop-off Bus Tour

 Something really cool about the HOHO Bus Tour is that it includes a Chinatown walking tour.
-Check it out at stop #6!
+Check it out at stop #6!’

-Skip the Line Entry
+Skip the Ticket Lines

-Other Benefits of the Go San Francisco Pass
+Other Benefits of the Pass

 - Convenient Mobile App – This pass is uber-convenient, especially when you use the free mobile app.
 No tickets, no paper, and everything you need is on your phone.